standiki/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ##### Displays the third line of the iacta file
 ##### A shell script that creates a file named exactly \*\\'"Holberton School"\'\\*$\?\*\*\*\*\*:) containing the text Holberton School ending with a new line.
 ##### This script writes the result of the command ls -la into the file ls_cwd_content
+##### A script deleting all regular files with the .js extension in the current and subfolders